 Raw honey also contains pollen.
 Bee pollen contains around 250 beneficial compounds and has many impressive nutritional and health benefits.
 Germany even recognizes it as natural medicine.

 Yet, most store-bought honey is filtered to the extent that it contains no pollen.
-Moreover, most commercial honey are watered down and how other additives such as artificial sugars.
+Moreover, most commercial kinds of honey are watered down and have other additives, such as artificial sugars.
 So, store-bought is not only a lot less beneficial; it may actually be harmful.

-Don’t get fooled by labeling such as “organic,” an unofficial study that samples around 60 various brands of honey concluded that about 75% of them, including those labeled as “organic,” had no pollen.
+Don’t get fooled by labels such as “organic,” an unofficial study that samples around 60 various brands of honey concluded that about 75% of them, including those labeled as “organic,” had no pollen.

 5. Maple Syrup

 Pure maple syrup also is a high-calorie product that contains a high amount of sugar, yet it contains some vitamins, minerals, and antioxidants.

 Yet, just like with honey, it’s important to get real pure maple syrup.
 Otherwise, you may be getting maple-flavored syrup that contains high-fructose corn syrup, refined sugar, or other artificial ingredients that are not good for you.

 Worst Kratom Sweeteners